BalajiJagadeesan/GameCon-shopping-website/Readme.md

 can view and buy the products

 ## TECHNOLOGY
-PHP5
+PHP5,
-MySQL using PDO
+MySQL using PDO,
-Bootstrap
+Bootstrap,
-Password Hash lib for password hashing
+Password Hash- lib for password hashing,

 ###  Key Features
-Session Implementation and authentication
+Session Implementation and authentication,
-Separate menu for discounted items
+Separate menu for discounted items,
-Separate carts for users
+Separate carts for users,
-Material UX Design
+Material UX Design,
-Separation of access control based on user login Server side validation
+Separation of access control based on user login, Server side validation.